 A resignation - like being dumped - can often feel very personal.
 Particularly if the person in question has been with you for some time.
 Particularly if you think they are critical to your business.
 And particularly if you let it.

 I mean, it's sod's law isn't it?
-Just when you think everything is teed up - Goals in place?
+Just when you think everything is teed up to have a great 2018: Goals in place?
 Tick.
 Marketing lined up?
 Tick.
 Sales Pipeline trending the right way?
 Tick. - when someone pops their head around the door clutching an envelope and utters a few words in 'that' tone …”er, can we have a quick chat?’.
 And it's the ones who are the most valuable to you which always hit you hardest.

 Of course, not every resignation is bad news.
 If you are planning on going through a restructure or making redundancies and the person in question was going to be affected, then you may have just saved yourself a bit of heartache ( not to mention a few quid).
 But most are not wanted, downright annoying and expensive too.

 With an average employee in the professional sector costing up to £30k to replace , the best way to ensure that you handle this well, is to prioritise keeping your team as you would your clients.
 And plan for it by doing some of the following: